 On to the rest of our bodies

-After retiring from nursing and the subsequent wearing of uniforms or (for the most part) “asexual scrubs” for thirty seven years, I am enjoying dressing in what I consider feminine though reasonably priced nice clothes.
+After retiring from nursing and the subsequent wearing of uniforms, or (for the most part) “asexual scrubs” for thirty seven years, I enjoy dressing in what I consider feminine, though reasonably priced, nice clothes.

 I took an interest in “painting the barn,” so to speak, to look nicer as my confidence improved.
-This started when I started a small photography business several years ago and wanted to look more like a business woman.
-During that time I took on several fascinating jobs as a photojournalist, a volunteer at the local chamber of commerce, and several smaller jobs.
+This started when I began a small photography business several years ago and wanted to look more like a business woman.
+During that time I took on several fascinating jobs as a newspaper photojournalist, a volunteer at the local chamber of commerce, and a few smaller jobs.

 Older with a different perspective

 I have a growing acceptance of my body.
 I am finally accepting my body, “fluffy ” though it may be, and liking it.
-(I know I need to lose weight but I have kept my weight the same within a few pounds for several years now.)
+(I know I need to lose more weight but I did lose thirty pounds over the last three years (partially thanks to Covid limiting my eating out) and kept my weight the same within a few pounds for a year now.
 I stay active and am enjoying my life.